kirbz1/SoundHub/README.md

         - Filter reviews by song/album title
         - When creating reviews, allow user to search database of albums/songs in 'album/song name' input section with dropdown of results
         - Popup that confirms delete review
+    - "your saved songs"
+        - Display saved songs in a nicer format (pagination + able to click on individual songs to unlike / see more info)
+        - Move sync saved spotify songs button to saved songs page
     - Ability to manage account (delete account, change username)
     - personal "Statistics" for current user

+- Home page

 - Ability to search music

-- Move sync saved spotify songs button to saved songs page

-- Display saved songs in a nicer format (pagination + able to click on individual songs to unlike / see more info)

 - Spotify login
     - Display top tracks and recommend to add a review for them